Islington Police is warning the community to take care when using smart phones in public as part of a London-wide

 To report anti-social behaviour or security lapses (such as failures to lock the gates) in parks call the Parkguard number, 079 7089 3588.
 The patrol hours vary but tend to be from 12 noon to 11 pm.
 If your call is not answered, call the Council number, 020 7527 7272.
 You can also send an email to LBI-ParksPatrol@parkguard.co.uk, with a copy to Gavin@parkguard.co.uk.

 To report potentially criminal anti-social behaviour that does not involve transport, send a message to Caledonian.SNT@met.police.uk or call a Caledonian Ward police number, 020 8345 0328 or 078 7613 2092 (which will operate only when Caledonian Ward police officers are on duty).

 To report potentially criminal anti-social behaviour that involves transport, instead send a message to STT.Islington@met.police.uk or call the Islington Safer Transport Team police number, 077 8787 8484.

 Describe in the report the culprits’ clothing, hair colour, height, build, number plates and so on, and the time when the behaviour occurred.

 Remember that not all the phones are attended for 24 hours of the day.

-To report a crime (such as a car break-in) in a situation that is not dangerous and does not require urgent attention, visit online.met.police.uk, call 101 or call the Metropolitan central police number, 0300 123 1212.
+To report a crime (such as a car break-in) during a situation that is not dangerous and does not require urgent attention, visit online.met.police.uk, call 101 or call the Metropolitan central police number, 0300 123 1212.
 Doing this will provide a crime number and ensure inclusion in the neighbourhood crime statistics.